TOD-theses/traces_analyzer/docs/metadata_extraction.md

 }
 ```

-In general, we try not to load the whole trace into the memory.
-To achieve this goal, we iterate through the lines and process them on the go.
-We only keep the current events and forget all prior ones.
+The analyzers are built in a way, that they don't need access to the whole trace at once.
+This would allow to analyze the traces on the go, without loading all of them into the memory at the same time.
+However, currently it loads everything into the memory and the performance and memory did not cause issues.

 ### Map each JSON to a `TraceEvent`